lewapek/sds-dust-sensors-arduino-library/README.md

 ## Additional notes and observations
 ### Power consumption and modes
-"Query" reporting mode is probably less power when sleeping consuming than "Active" because the sensor doesn't have to know when it should wake up (doesn't have schedule any internal tasks).
+"Query" reporting mode probably consumes less power when sleeping than "Active" because the sensor doesn't have to know when it should wake up (doesn't have schedule any internal tasks).

 ## References
 * [Laser Dust Sensor Control Protocol V1.3](https://cdn.sparkfun.com/assets/parts/1/2/2/7/5/Laser_Dust_Sensor_Control_Protocol_V1.3.pdf)